brianpburns/Vibe/privacy-policies/vibe-android.md

 ## Contact Information

-If any security vulnerabilities have been introduced or there are questions regarding how the app protects your privacy, please send me an email as the email address below.
+If any security vulnerabilities have been introduced or there questions regarding how the app protects your privacy, please send me an email at the address below.

 Brian Burns,
 Vancouver, BC, Canada